adleroliveira/dreamjs/README.md

 # Dream
 #### A lightweight json data generator.
-This library can output random data from a Json Schema using standard types like String, Number, Date, Boolean, Array, or with the 30+ built in custom types like Name, Age, Address, Word, Sentence, paragraph, gender, (RGB) color etc.
+This library can output random data from a Json Schema using standard types like String, Number, Date, Boolean, Array, or with the 60+ built-in custom types like Name, Age, Address, Word, Sentence, paragraph, gender, (RGB) color etc.

 The build in custom types are mostly provided by the module [Chance][Chance] but the library also allows you to create your own custom types.